yayapenmaew/automated-gui-tester/README.md

 - Appium-Python-Client==1.0.2
 - adb (Included in Android SDK Platform-Tools)
+- aapt

+Please make sure that `adb` and `aapt` can be executed from commandline.

 ## Example
 You can simulate random interactions like Monkey does with a few lines of code.